anthonycorletti/astrobase/docs/index.md

 ---

-Astrobase is for developers that want to create and manage Kubernetes clusters across cloud providers.
+Astrobase is best for developers who create and manage reproducible environments across cloud providers with Kubernetes.

 The key features are: